Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 Pattern:

 - Create a NAT gateway in a public subnet with an Elastic IP.
-- Associate private subnets with a route table that routes `0.0.0.0/0` to the NAT gateway.[web:43]
+- Associate private subnets with a route table that routes `0.0.0.0/0` to the NAT gateway.

 Example: